z3z1ma/cdf/docs/api_reference.md

 **Arguments**:

-- `name` _str, optional_ - The name of the module to check.
+- `module_name` _str, optional_ - The name of the module to check.
 If None, the calling module is checked.
 The most idiomatic usage is to pass `__name__` to check the current module.